hwdsl2/self-hosted-ai-stack/stacks/voice-chat/README.md

 git pull
 docker compose pull
 docker compose up -d
+../../stack-check.sh
 ```

+After the sub-stack restarts, run `../../stack-check.sh` to confirm the services and generated credential wiring are healthy.

 `git pull` updates this repository, including any compose files or helper scripts used by this sub-stack; `docker compose pull` updates the service images.